iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 watch -x -n 0.1 curl -Is -H 'Host: productpage.deployment.com' "http://${GATEWAY_URL}/productpage"
 ```

-### 2. Canary rollout configuration
+### Step 2.
+Canary rollout configuration

-As specified in the `targetService` section of the following `Experiment` configuration, we have kubernetes service `productpage` directing traffic to deployments `productpge-v1` and `productpage-v2`.
-The entry in `hosts` tells the controller that traffic will come through `"productpage.deployment.com"` configured in gateway(istio) `paroductpage-gateway`:
+As specified in the `targetService` section of the following `Experiment` configuration, we have kubernetes service `productpage` directing traffic to deployments `productpage-v1` and `productpage-v2`.
+The entry in `hosts` tells the controller that traffic will come through `"productpage.deployment.com"` configured in gateway (istio) `paroductpage-gateway`:

 ```yaml
 apiVersion: iter8.tools/v1alpha1